 He’d used this trick to mislead pursuers intent on stealing his salvage before, but he’d never used it to hide an approach.

 Laurill said, “This cadre is sloppy.
-They didn’t search either of us when they caught us.
+They didn’t search me when they caught me.
 I guess having your head cut open and dying repeatedly is distracting.”

 “Somebody tried to improve them, but broke them instead,” Avril said.